Skip to main content

 Areas

-To work with features in the TopoJSONMap, all you need is a unique id which is defined in the chart's topojson definition.
+To work with features in the TopoJSONMap, all you need is a unique id which is defined in the chart's topojson definition or an areaId accessor function.
 For example, in our WorldMapTopoJSON topojson, every country has a unique id that corresponds to the ISO 3166-1 alpha-2 country code.
 See our topojson configuration section for more details.

 type MapArea = {